Have you ever thought to yourself, “is cardio necessary to achieve my goals?”

 Stop running for long enough, and you might be back at square one.

 With that said, if you are a seasoned athlete and have been running for years, then your aerobic capacity will be slower to regress, but that just isn’t the case for most of us.

-If you perform slow steady state cardio long enough, you will begin to burn through muscle.
+If you do excessive cardio with little to no strength training, you will begin to burn through your muscle tissue.